Tyler-Cav/Tyler-Cav/README.md

 - Hello!
 Welcome to my page.
-- Currently in a fullstack bootcamp program that will be finished this month.
+- Recent graduate of a fullstack bootcamp program.
 - Open to work and collaborate on projects.
 - Working to become better at...
   - JavaScript